dswatson/prePSORT/Scripts/Response.md

 -   [Models](#models)
 -   [Differential Expression Analysis](#differential-expression-analysis)

-All analysis was conducted in R version 3.3.3 using the following script.
-Computations were performed on a MacBook Pro with 16GB of RAM.
+All analysis was conducted in R version 3.4.0 using the following script.
+Computations were performed on a MacBook Pro with 16GB of RAM and an i7 quad-core processor.

 If you haven't already installed the `bioplotr` package, you'll need to do so to reproduce some of the figures below.